 While you will all have diverse backgrounds, experiences, and knowledge, you will share a willingness to learn and grow from interacting with other participants and faculty members.
 You will also share your enthusiasm about contributing to the improvement of your organizations.
 This combination of diversity and passion ensures that discussions in the classroom and during group work provide new angles and perspectives for all participants.

 USI EMBA class profile averages typically reflect:

-- A bachelor degree from many disciplines (Economics, Business Administration, Computer Sciences, Engineering, Humanities, Law & Political, Natural Sciences, Healthcare, Communication, Business & Technology and so on.) or the equivalent.
+A bachelor's degree from many disciplines (Economics, Business Administration, Computer Sciences, Engineering, Humanities, Law & Political, Natural Sciences, Healthcare, Communication, Business & Technology and so on.) or the equivalent.

 Candidates need a minimum of four years of full-time work experience; evidence of leadership experience or potential; letters of recommendation and a bachelor’s degree in any discipline.
 In special cases, applications based on professional qualifications may also be considered.
 Candidates will also be invited for an interview as part of the admission process.

 Essay showing the candidate’s motivation to attend the EMBA program

 2 Letters of recommendation from supervisors or colleagues